Fall Activities Found!

-Middle school students still like those fun seasonal activities!
-Many years ago (I have no idea how many) I used this pattern coloring activity with my middle-schoolers.
+Many years ago (I have no idea how many) I used a graph paper, pattern coloring activity with my middle-schoolers.
 I don't remember where the idea came from, and I had even forgotten that I ever used it!
-However, I was looking through an old "November" file to find some ideas for a fun activity for a sub day, and found the tracers and examples in my file.

-Once I found it, I DID remember that the kids used to really enjoy this activity.
-They had fun creating the patterns and deciding what colors to include.
-So, I gathered materials (graph paper, tracers, colored pencils, thin black markers, construction paper) and left them for the sub, with these directions:
+When I found it, I DID remember that the kids really enjoy this activity.
+My middle schoolers had fun creating the patterns and deciding what colors to include.
+So, I gathered materials (graph paper, tracers, colored pencils, thin black markers, construction paper) and left them for the sub, with the directions below:

 1. Students take one piece of graph paper (I use the tiny squares, but younger students could use larger ones).